How to Regenerate Thumbnails in WordPress?

 To regenerate thumbnails in WordPress, follow the steps.

-Go to Appearance > Nexter Settings > Extra Options.
+Go to Nexter > Extensions > Utilities.

-regenerate thumbnails settings
+regenerate thumbnails settings new 1

 Now you’ll see a popup where you’ll find different thumbnail size options, turn on the toggles for the sizes you want to generate thumbnails for.